kfjahnke/envutil/README.md

 precisely ninety degrees, but values greater than ninety are allowed as well.
 You can create such wider-angle cubemaps by passing --hfov greater than ninety when creating a cubemap with envutil.

+## --cbm_prj PRJ          in-plane transformation for cube faces (default: "cubemap")

+On top of the default, "cubemap", which does not use an in-plane transformation (the cube faces are in rectilinear transformation and used just so), envutil now supports "biatan6" in-plane transformation.
+This is a transformation which, when used to create a cubemap, The result is a compression of the content towards the edges of the cube faces (where it is normally unduly stretched because of the rectilinear projection) and a widening in the center, where there is now more space due to the compression near the edges.
+Where the sample steps along a horizon line (central horizontal of one of the surrounding four cube faces) correspond with rays whose angular difference decreases towards the edges with rectilinear projection, with this in-plane transformation the corresponding rays are all separated by the same angular step.
+There is still a distortion which can't be helped (we're modelling a curved 2D manifold on a plane), but it amounts to a maximum of 4/pi in the center of a vertical near a horizontal edge (or vice versa) due to the scaling factor used both ways.
+Why 'biatan6'? because it uses the arcus tangens (atan) in both the vertical and horizontal of all six cube faces.
+The tangens and it's inverse, the arcus tangens, translate between an angle and the length of a tangent - the latter is what's used by the rectlinear projection, which projects to the tangent plane, and is the default for cube faces.
+Using equal angular steps is closer to an even sampling of the sphere.
+The in-plane transformation functions are used on the in-plane coordinates of the cube faces, which, in envutil, range from -1 to 1 in 'model space' (the cube is modelled to have unit center-to-plane distance, so as to just enclose a unit sphere).
+There is a pair of them, which are inverses of each other, meaning that applying them to a 2D coordinate one after the other will reproduce the initial value.
+These are the two functions:

+    float ( 4.0 / M_PI ) * atan ( in_face ) ;

+    tan ( in_face * float ( M_PI / 4.0 ) ) ;

+Using transcendental functions (tan, atan) is costly in terms of CPU cycles, but both functions have SIMD implementations which make the cost acceptable, because they can still process several values at once.
+An alternative would be to use a pair of two functions roughly modelling the two curves above, but with the same property of being inverses of each other.
+I leave this option for further development - another idea would be to introduce the in-plane transformation as a functional paramter, so that user code can 'slot in' such a transformation.
+The advantage of the 'biatan' transformation is that it transforms each 2X2 square to another 2X2 square - if one were to use e.g. spherical transformation, there would be redundant parts in several images.
+So with biatan transformation, each point in the cubemap has precisely one correspondence on the sphere, just as with rectilinear projection.

 ## --support_min EXTENT  minimal additional support around the cube face proper